1. It is mandatory that all manuscripts submitted to the journal Literature of the Americas are peer reviewed by experts in the field.

 7. Reviews are written in a free form or according to the scheme developed by the Editorial Board.

-11. The time period of the review is determined in each particular case considering the most rapid possible publication of the essay.
+11. The time period of the review is determined in each particular case considering the most rapid possible publication of the article.
 It takes the maximum of six months to have the manuscript reviewed.

 13. The original copies of reviews are kept in the archive of the journal Literature of the Americas for 5 years.